OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Pointers solve two common software problems.
 First, pointers allow different sections of code to share information easily.
 You can get the same effect by copying information back and forth, but pointers solve the problem better.
-Second, pointers enable complex linked data structures like linked lists and binary trees.
+Second, pointers enable complex linked data structures like :term:`linked lists` and :term:`binary tree`s.

 Simple ``int`` and ``float`` variables operate pretty intuitively.
 An ``int`` variable is like a box which can store a single ``int`` value such